mreishus/aoc/2016/writeups/day11.md

 state" filter, which sped up my part 1 solution but did not have much of an effect on my part 2 solution.
 Unsure why.

+My part 2 takes about 3 minutes to run.

 I did like how the BFS looked in elixir:

 ```elixir